 Paint Recommendations for Carbon Fiber Blades

 We recommend using one of the following products to paint Concept2 blades.
-These products are readily available online or at marine outlets.
-For more information about these products, see our Blade Painting video (paint recommendations start at 4:35).
+These products are readily available online, in hardware stores, or at marine outlets.

 Vinyl Recommendations for Carbon Fiber Blades

 Many customers choose a solid colour factory finish from Concept2, then add unique designs (such as stripes) with decals.
 New decal materials are easy to apply, replaceable, and don’t suffer from the “bubbling” typical of more traditional vinyl materials.

 Two products we recommend are 3M Wrap Film Series 1080 and Avery® WS900 Supreme Wrapping Vinyl Film, both of which can be found from many stores online (Concept2 does not sell material directly).
 We recommend testing any vinyl decals before racing.

 Painting the Bantam Blade